HOME > Learning Experiences > Character Education

 Culture of CARE

-On top of this, the school structured a "Breakfast with Class Mentors" time which takes place once every Semester to promote bonding through social interaction.
-The principal organises regular "Floral Tea Session" with students and parents as another platform to be heard.
+On top of this, the school makes time for a "Breakfast with Class Mentors" time which takes place once every Semester to promote bonding through social interaction.
+The principal also organises regular dialogue sessions with students and parents as another platform to be heard.

-Circle Time has also become part of the formal curriculum in Jurongville, where teaching and learning may take place in a circle setting to maximise student participation.
-This is strategy that the school adopts under Restorative Practices (RP) to create a safe, trusting and 'non-blaming' environment where students learn to accept differences while embracing what they have in common.
+Circle Time has also become part of the formal curriculum in Jurongville, where teaching and learning may take place in a circular setting to maximise student participation.
+This is a strategy that the school adopts to create a safe, trusting and 'non-blaming' environment where students learn to accept differences while embracing what they have in common.
 These sessions help students to better understand themselves and their classmates as well as recognise and handle their emotional states in a healthy way.

 Helping students learn values through a safe and trusting environment in Circle Time